-It’s now been three weeks since my eye surgery, and my eyes have completely cleared up and are looking normal again.
-Simce I now have glasses with a prescription (read part 1 here), I can really see a huge difference in my vision from before the surgery.
-I don’t have prism in my glasses anymore, so they are much lighter in weight and I can pick out pretty frames.
+It’s now been three weeks since my decompensated strabismus eye surgery.
+My eyes have completely cleared up and are looking normal again.
+Since I now have glasses with a prescription (read part 1 here), I can really see a huge difference in my vision from before the surgery.
+I don’t have prism in my glasses anymore, so they are more lightweight.
 My (executive/lined) bifocal has a weaker prescription as well.
 With all of these changes, I received a new diagnosis for my eye condition.

-The surgery weakened one muscle in each eye and gave me the ability to see distance and eliminate my double vision, though I still see double when I am not wearing glasses or if I am tired.
-I can see about fifty feet directly in front of me clearly with glasses, and I can recognize faces and text from twenty feet away.
+The decompensated strabismus surgery weakened one muscle in each eye and gave me the ability to see distance and reduce my double vision.
+I can see about five feet directly in front of me with glasses, and I can recognize faces and text from three feet away.
+This was more than double than what I could see before.
 The surgery did not correct my limited peripheral vision, lack of depth perception, or my print disability.
 I also still need a tint in my glasses to help with light sensitivity, though it is not as dark as before.

 I am so glad that I had this surgery and that my ophthalmologist was able to improve my vision so much.
-When I went to get my glasses made, the employees at the store looked at my new prescription and my previous prescription, and joined in my excitement when I was able to see single images for the first time in six years when I put on my new glasses a few hours later.
-It’s a whole new world.
+When I went to get my glasses made, the employees at the store looked at my new prescription and my previous prescription, and joined in my excitement when I was able to put on lightweight glasses with pretty purple frames.
+It’s a whole new world!